AbdulrazakT/wind-analysis-system/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The project uses Express js framework for backend and  R for analysis.
+## `The project uses Express js framework for backend and  R for analysis.`

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`